Made in Britain

-Made in Britain is a 1983 British television play written by David Leland and directed by Alan Clarke.
+Made in Britain is a (made in 1982), 1983 release, British television play written by David Leland and directed by Alan Clarke.
 It follows a 16-year-old racist skinhead and his constant confrontations with authority figures.
-It was broadcast on ITV on 10 July 1983 as the fourth in an untitled series of works by Leland (including Birth of a Nation), based on the British educational system, which subsequently acquired the overall title of Tales Out of School.
+It was broadcast on ITV on 10 July 1983 as the fourth in an untitled series of works by Leland (including Birth of a Nation), about different aspects of the British educational system, which subsequently acquired the overall title of Tales Out of School.
 It marked Tim Roth's television debut.